-In 2016/17 Anna then Lesley joined the team and took charge of making most of Cath’s ceramic products such as mugs, coasters and tiles as well as her range of “wearable art” jewellery.
+Cath and Rod opened a studio and workshop in Grangemouth, central Scotland, and in 2016/17 Anna then Lesley joined the team and took charge of many of Cath’s products such as mugs, coasters and tiles as well as her range of “wearable art” jewellery.

 Digital collage can mean any form of collage assembled or created using a computer.